PsykoSoldi3r/ngTranslate/README.md

 ## Install

-You can install this package either with `npm` only.
+You can install this package with `npm` only.

 ### npm